Imported from: Google Blogger site

 - a boy holding a cane pole wades in the creek with five cows

-- a man holds a sign high overhead where the trail crosses the railroad grade
+- a man holds a sign high overhead where the trail crosses the track

 - two trees on either side of the creek lean inward to frame the scene

-Vignette 1 appears to be a fully completed work and measures about 3.54 inches wide (90 mm) in most uses.
-So who created the vignette and when?
+Vignette 1 appears to be a fully completed work and generally measures about 3.54 inches wide (90 mm).
+The first question becomes ,"Who created this highly detailed vignette?
+And when?

-Without equivocation, Slabaugh said the famous and prolific James Smillie engraved The Crossing.
-Gene Hessler, in The Engravers' Line, agrees by saying that, "...engravers who have examined this engraving say it is the work of James Smillie."
-However, he also points out that records at the American Bank Note Company stated that NBNCo purchased an engraving called The Crossing fron engraver Robert Hinshelwood in 1859.
+Slabaugh said without equivocation that the famous and prolific James Smillie engraved The Crossing.
+Gene Hessler later agreed, saying in The Engravers' Line that, "...engravers who have examined this engraving say it is the work of James Smillie."

-To clarify, NBNCo organized in November, 1859.
-ABNCo, NBNCo, and Continental Bank Note Company consolidated on Dec.
-27, 1878 to form the much larger American Bank Note Company.
-NBNCo records and all its dies ended up at ABNCo, Since NBNCo acquired the engraving barely a month after its formation, we are left to wonder whether it used The Crossing elsewhere prior to its appearance on the CSA $500 bill in 1861.
+For clarification, NBNCo organized in November, 1859.
+After consolidation, NBNCo records and all its dies ended up at ABNCo, Since NBNCo acquired the engraving within a month of its formation, it is possible The Crossing vignette might have been used elsewhere in the year and a half prior to its appearance on the CSA $500 bill in May, 1861.
+Nothing has come to my attention so far.

-While The Crossing shows all the hallmarks of James Smillie's hand, questions remain about whether the die for Vignette 1 was a re-working or re-engraving of Hinshelwood's work, or an entirely different depiction.
-All three eventualties were common in the world of bank note engraving, so without new discoveres, we will probably never know.
+While The Crossing shows all the hallmarks of James Smillie's hand, questions remain about whether the die for Vignette 1 was a re-working or re-engraving of Hinshelwood's work, or was it an entirely different depiction.
+All three eventualities were common in the world of bank note engraving, so barring new discoveries, we probably will never know.

-At present, I have recorded uses of Vignette 1 on stocks and bonds from six railroad companies.
+At present, I have recorded uses of the steel plate engraved Vignette 1 on stocks and bonds from six U.S. railroad companies.

 Known uses of Vignette 1